zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

-#### Resume all Audio Effects (resumeAllEffects)
+#### Resumes Playing all Audio Effects (resumeAllEffects)

 ```
 - (int) esumeAllEffects;
 ```

-This method resumes all the audio effects.
+This method resumes playing all audio effects.

-### Mute the Audio and Video Stream
+### Mutes the Audio and Video Streams

-#### Mute the Local Audio Stream (muteLocalAudioStream)
+#### Mutes the Local Audio Stream (muteLocalAudioStream)

 ```
 - (int)muteLocalAudioStream:(BOOL)mute;
 ```

-This method mutes/unmutes the local audio.
+This method mutes/unmutes the local audio stream.

-> This method takes effect only when the user is in the channel.
-After the user leaves the channel, all the mute states are reset.
+> This method works only when a user is in a channel.
+After the user leaves the channel, all mute states are reset.

 <table>
 <colgroup>